 $S$-duality for certain subclass of surface operators is discussed in \cite{Wit07}\cite{Wy09}.
 The $S$-duality \cite{Montonen:1977} assert that $S : \; (G, \tau) \rightarrow ( G^{L}, - 1 / n_{\mathfrak{g}} \tau)$ (where $n_{\mathfrak{g}}$ is 2 for $F_4$, 3 for $G_2$, and 1 for other semisimple classical groups \cite{GW06}; $\tau=\theta/2\pi+4\pi i/g^2 $ is usual gauge coupling constant ).
 This transformation exchanges gauge group $G$ with the Langlands dual group.
 For example, the Langlands dual groups of $\Spin(2n{+}1)$ are $\Sp(2n)/\ZZ_2$.
 And the langlands dual groups of $\SO(2n)$ are themselves.

-In \cite{GW08}, Gukov and Witten extended their earlier analysis \cite{GW06} of surface operators which are based on the invariants.
-They identified a subclass of surface operators called {\it 'rigid'} surface operators expected to be closed under $S$-duality.
+In \cite{GW08}, Gukov and Witten extended their earlier analysis \cite{GW06} of surface operators which are based on the invariants of duality.
+They identified a subclass of surface operators called {\it 'rigid'} surface operators, which are expected to be closed under $S$-duality.
 There are two types rigid surface operators: unipotent and semisimple.
 The rigid semisimple surface operators are labelled by pairs of partitions.
-Unipotent rigid surface operators arise when one of the partitions is empty.
+And unipotent rigid surface operators arise when one of the partitions is empty.
 In \cite{Wy09}, some proposals for the $S$-duality maps related to rigid surface operators were made in the $B_n$($\SO(2n{+}1)$) and $C_n$($\Sp(2n)$) theories.
 These proposals involved all unipotent rigid surface operators as well as certain subclasses of rigid semisimple operators.

-In \cite{ShO06}, we analyse and extend the $S$-duality maps proposed by Wyllard using consistency checks.
+In \cite{ShO06}, we analyse and extend the $S$-duality maps proposed by Wyllard, using consistency checks.
 We propose the $S$-duality for a subclasses of rigid surface operators.
-The symbol invariant is convenient to study the $S$ duality of surface operators.
+The symbol invariant is more convenient than other invariants to study the $S$ duality of surface operators but its calculation is boring.
 In \cite{Shou-sc}, we propose equivalent definitions of symbols for different theories uniformly.
 Based on the new definition, we simplify the computation of symbol extremely.
-We give another construction of symbol in \cite{SW17}.
+We give another construction of the symbol invariant in \cite{SW17}.
 Fingerprint is another invariant of partitions related to the Kazhdan-Lusztig map for the classical groups.
 We discuss the basic properties of fingerprint and the constructions in \cite{SW17}.
 We prove the symbol invariant of partitions implies the fingerprint invariant of partitions in \cite{iv}.
-We also make a classification of the symbol preserving maps, which is the basics of study in this paper.
+And we also make a classification of the symbol preserving maps, which is the basics of study in this paper.